 2. When will Chorus pay a dividend?

 In addition to this, Chorus has entered into a conditional agreement with CFH which gives Chorus the option to bring forward part of CFH's existing investment funding.
-If Chorus uses the facility, Chorus would be unable to pay a dividend before December 2019 with CFH approval, unless Chorus normalises the CFH funding profile.
+If Chorus uses the facility, Chorus would be unable to pay a dividend before December 2019 without CFH approval, unless Chorus normalises the CFH funding profile.